 Workers¶

-Workers are the main building block for asynchronous programming with aio-fluid
+Workers are the main building block for asynchronous programming with aio-fluid.
+They are responsible for running tasks and managing their lifecycle.

 All workers implemented derive from the base abstract class Worker where the main method to implement is the Worker.run method.